Rare Photos That Reveal the Worst Stereotypes of Every State

 Next: This stereotype has evolved in recent years …

-The stereotype that everyone is a massive stoner only really took flight when the state legalized marijuana.
-But the idea that all Colorado residents are Subaru-driving winter sports enthusiasts has been a long-time norm.
+The idea that all Colorado residents are Subaru-driving winter sports enthusiasts has been a long-time norm.
 According to a message board on StreetAdvisor, however, it appears high lift ticket prices and bad weather conditions deter many folks from regularly hitting the slopes.

 Next: The truth about this state may surprise you …